-The proposed planting will significantly transform these barren areas by introducing a wide range of plant material and bulbs with an accent on flowering plants that will support many insect pollinators.
+The new planting has introduced a wide range of plant material and bulbs with an accent on flowering plants that will support many insect pollinators.
 General soil organic amelioration improvements, plants and density of new plants will further support many invertebrate and vertebrate species once established.

 The garden designer, Gianna Utilini, studied garden design at Capel Manor College, a contributing partner on the project.
 Sustainability and biodiversity have always been a priority for Gianna.
 She approaches every planning scheme with the idea of creating a city to provide habitats beneficial for insects, from the earth moving worm population below the ground to the pollinators above and all the scuttling creatures in between.
 Her aim is to create tranquil spaces that people can nurture and engage with, enjoying nature’s natural wonders.

-The design that Gianna has created has met the brief perfectly and is a fitting legacy project to mark the town’s 100th birthday.
-The new garden will create a major visual focus for all pedestrians using the walkway and accessing the space for recreation and will significantly improve and enhance the landscape diversity.
+The design that Gianna has created is a fitting legacy project to mark the town’s 100th birthday.
+The new garden creates a major visual focus for all pedestrians using the walkway and perfectly frames Ad Astra and significantly improves and enhances the landscape diversity.

 A lasting legacy